Indonesian Language 4

 Scope and syllabus

-The course allows students to interact with Indonesian speakers in Indonesian and to use original Indonesian language sources within the level covered in the course.
+The module allows students to interact with Indonesian speakers in Indonesian and to use original Indonesian language sources within the level covered in the module.
 This provides students with a basis to approach research topics relating to Indonesian language and the histories, societies and cultures associated with Indonesian.

 - Sneddon, James N. 1996.
 Indonesian a comprehensive grammar.
 London: Routledge.